 Do you want to meet the Tripura people of Bangladesh?

-Join the ethno-photographer Aníbal Bueno on his next trip to Bangladesh from 1 to 13 of December 2023 to meet the Tripura people.
+Join the photographer Héctor Ruiz Golobart on his next trip to Bangladesh from 11 to 21 of November 2024 to meet the Tripura people.
 Click here for more details about the trip.

 Meeting with Tripura woman in a traditional village during ethnographic trip to Bangladesh